Kai Trump: Politics

 Trump gave a speech at the 2024 Republican National Convention in Milwaukee, focusing on her relationship with her grandfather.
 In the speech, she characterized him as "just a normal grandpa" and called him an inspiration.
-John Mulholland, the former Guardian US editor, called the speech "part of a politically calculated makeover" while political commentator and regular CNN contributor Van Jones said that "The granddaughter came out and opened up our hearts" and said that she did a good job of humanizing Donald Trump and making him appear "likeable".
+John Mulholland, the former Guardian US editor, called the speech "part of a politically calculated makeover" while political commentator and regular CNN contributor Van Jones said that "The granddaughter came out and opened up our hearts" and said that she did a good job of humanizing Donald Trump and making him appear likeable.

 Social media

-Following her appearance at the RNC in July 2024, Trump's Instagram follower count rose from 125,000 to 185,000 followers in less than 24 hours, and the account had more than 333,000 followers by the end of July.
+Following her appearance at the RNC in July 2024, Trump's Instagram follower count rose from 125,000 to 185,000 followers in less than 24 hours, and her account had more than 333,000 followers by the end of July.

 Trump received significant attention for vlogging the celebration of Donald Trump's victory in the 2024 United States presidential election and for saying that Elon Musk had "attained uncle status" on November 10 following his extensive support of Donald Trump's campaign.

-As of October 18, 2025, her YouTube channel has 1.30 million subscribers, her account on TikTok has 3.4 million followers, her account on Instagram has 2.5 million followers and her account on X has 906.8K followers.
+As of July 23, 2026, her YouTube channel has 1.51 million subscribers, her account on TikTok has 3.7 million followers, her account on Instagram has 2.7 million followers, and her account on X has 906,800 followers.
 Following the election, she was highlighted as a potentially important influencer in improving Donald Trump's popularity among the young, and a powerful ally on social media.

+During the 2026 Iran war, she posted a YouTube video entitled "I Brought My Secret Service to Erewhon", one of the most expensive grocery store chains in the United States.
+The video was criticized by The Guardian columnist Marina Hyde, The Lincoln Project, and general social media commenters as tone-deaf.